stOneskull/nim/README.md

 * **graphics4.nim:** A complete mini-game that combines many previous concepts.
 It features a player-controlled ship, different enemy types with varying health, collectibles, a scoring and life system, and a full game loop with "Playing" and "Game Over" states.
 * **graphics5.nim:** Introduces pixel-based drawing by creating two independent particle systems.
 A stream of "pixels" forms a sine wave, while a second system creates fiery sparks that are emitted from the rotating point, demonstrating how multiple effects can be managed simultaneously.
 * **graphics6.nim:** Creates a multi-stage firework effect.
 This demonstrates a hierarchical particle system where a "rocket" particle, upon reaching its apex, explodes and spawns a burst of "spark" particles.
 This is a core technique for creating complex visual effects.
+* **graphics7.nim:** A simple 2D particle physics simulation.
+Particles are affected by gravity and bounce realistically off of rotated polygon surfaces.
+This lesson covers collision detection, calculating surface normals, and using vector reflection for bounce physics.

 ... more to come!